telerik/xaml-docs/controls/radgridview/how-to/drag-drop-gridview-diagram.md

 	</telerik:RadGridView>
 {{endregion}}

-The final step which we need to do is to subscribe to the PreviewDrop event of the RadDiagram.
+The final step which we need to do is to subscribe to the **PreviewDrop** event of the RadDiagram.
 In the event handler we can get the current dragged row using the GetData() method of the Data property from the event arguments.
 Then you can add the item to the GraphSource of the RadDiagram.

-#### __[C#] Example 4: Subcribe to the PreviewDrop event__
+#### __[C#] Example 7: Subcribe to the PreviewDrop event__
-{{region drag-and-drop-from-radgridview-to-raddiagram_3}}
+{{region drag-and-drop-from-radgridview-to-raddiagram_6}}
 	<telerik:RadDiagram Grid.Column="1" GraphSource="{Binding EmployeeGraphSource}"
                         x:Name="xDiagram"
 						PreviewDrop="RadDiagram_PreviewDrop" >